Fastest way to become a nurse in California

 • You must graduate from an approved out-of-state Practical or Vocational Nursing program.

-• You must have served in the medical corps division of the Armed forces of the United States of America
+• You may qualify through service in the medical corps of the United States Armed Forces.

 For a much more detailed overview of the requirements, please visit this page on the government board website.